mgill2190/training/SimpleShipment/README.md

 ### Finished

-When the exercise has been completed, please create a ZIP your git repository (as below) and send to ``it@warrant-group.com``
+When the exercise has been completed, please create a zipped git archive (as below) and send to ``it@warrant-group.com``

 ``
 git archive HEAD --format=zip > SimpleShipment.zip